Swadesh06/ARiES_PDF_Q-A/README.md

-## Brief listing of techniques and tools used for the project:
+## Brief listing of techniques and tools used for the project 💡

 - Dataset used for training : Alpaca cleaned
 - Unsloth library used for faster fine-tuning and also memory management